1. Introduction

 On-Screen App Indicates if the printer is compatible with the Celiveo 365 embedded application.
 This app allows users to authenticate at the printer’s screen to release documents, manage jobs, and use tracking/accounting features.

 Mobile Release This feature designates a printer as a document release device for My Celiveo and Celiveo Print Mobile.
-It requires the on-premise installation of the Celiveo Universal Printer Endpoint (UPE).
-This is the ideal solution for lower-end printers that cannot run the on-screen application but can securely receive print jobs from the Celiveo 365 platform via the Internet Printing Protocol (IPP).
+It requires the on-premise installation of the Celiveo Universal Printer Endpoint (UPE) IoT service on a Windows PC/VM.
+This is the ideal solution for lower-end printers that cannot run the on-screen application but thanks to the UPE IoT service can securely access print jobs on Celiveo 365.

-Printer Model The manufacturer’s brand and model name of the printer.
+Printer Model The manufacturer’s brand and model name for that printer.

-Location The physical location of the device as configured in its web administration page.
-This field will be blank if not set on the printer.
+Location The physical location of the device as configured in its SNMP settings.

-Serial The unique serial number of the device, retrieved via SNMP.
+Serial The serial number of the printer, retrieved via SNMP.

-MAC Address The Media Access Control (MAC) address of the printer’s network interface.
+MAC Address The MAC address of the printer’s network interface.

 Color / Black & White Indicates the printer’s color capability.
 This will be displayed textually as either Color droplet for devices supporting CMYK or Monochrome droplet for black and white devices.